NateSpencerWx/melon/README.md

 # Melon
 Do (almost) anything on your computer with AI

-Melon is a CLI tool that uses xAI's Grok model to interpret your requests and execute terminal commands on your behalf, with built-in safety reviews.
+Melon is a CLI tool that uses xAI's Grok 4 Fast Reasoning model to interpret your requests and execute terminal commands on your behalf, with built-in safety reviews.

 ## Installation